kscott94/bioinformatics_bootcamp/python_module/python_exercises.md

-#Take home exercises and additional learning material
+# Take home exercises and additional learning/review material

 ### 1. Codon optimize a gene sequence for expression in E. coli
 * Write a function that inputs a RNA or DNA coding sequence and outputs a RNA or DNA sequence where codons are optimized for gene expression in *E. coli*.